Kaduva: Critical response

-Vishal Menon of Film Companion after reviewing the film wrote "Yet you have to give it to Jakes Bejoy's background score and Abhinandan Ramanujam's camera for working overtime to re-interpret what could have been a 30-year-old film.
-Not only do they get exactly what the director's trying to make, but they also give it their own individual tributes to make something old feel new.
-The result is a balls-out unpretentious action movie that owns every second of its pitch as an ultimate male revenge fantasy."

-Anna M. M. Vetticad of Firstpost rated the film to be 1.75 out of 5 stating that "There is a lot of physical movement in Kaduva – fists and legs swing across the screen, vehicles speed and overturn, bodies spin in mid-air.
+Anna M. M. Vetticad of Firstpost gave 1.75/5 stars and wrote "There is a lot of physical movement in Kaduva – fists and legs swing across the screen, vehicles speed and overturn, bodies spin in mid-air.
 Shaji Kailas' storytelling though remains frozen in time, back in the 1990s when he first shot into the limelight, as unmoving as the mundu tucked around Kuriyaachan's waist."
-Manoj Kumar R of The Indian Express after reviewing the film wrote "And this entire movie, which is a celebration of vanity, is so excruciatingly dull.
+Manoj Kumar R of The Indian Express wrote "And this entire movie, which is a celebration of vanity, is so excruciatingly dull.
 One can't help but wonder, who still finds slow-motion walks and frequent twirls of moustache a product of big-screen entertainment?"

 S. R. Praveen of The Hindu stated that "Shaji does manage to deliver that, dipped in more than an ounce of predictability, but for those looking for some novelty, Kaduva might not be it.
 This is despite it being a notch better than all of the work that Shaji has done post-2000."
+Vishal Menon of Film Companion wrote "Yet you have to give it to Jakes Bejoy's background score and Abhinandan Ramanujam's camera for working overtime to re-interpret what could have been a 30-year-old film.
+Not only do they get exactly what the director's trying to make, but they also give it their own individual tributes to make something old feel new.
+The result is a balls-out unpretentious action movie that owns every second of its pitch as an ultimate male revenge fantasy."